New Paradigms of Corporate Governance: Insights from the Next Gen Board Leaders East Coast Summit

 He reiterated that four basic principles of governance should continue to guide this recalibration for the board:

-The goal being, as always, board oversight in the overall best interest of the enterprise and sustainable long-term growth.
+The goal is, as always, board oversight in the overall best interest of the enterprise and sustainable long-term growth.

 To learn more about the Next Gen Board Leaders program, please reach out at diligentinstitute@diligent.com.